Before the Bell: Five things every investor needs to know

 Stocks set to see action

-Shares of United Continental Holdings Inc. were down nearly 5 per cent in premarket trading in the wake of widespread public outrage over a video of a passenger being dragged from an oversold United flight before it departed from Chicago O’Hare International Airport on Sunday.
+Shares of United Continental Holdings Inc. were down more than 2 per cent in premarket trading in the wake of widespread public outrage over a video of a passenger being dragged from an oversold United flight before it departed from Chicago O’Hare International Airport on Sunday.
 Public sentiment didn’t improve after United chief executive officer Oscar Munoz circulated a letter among employees saying the passenger had ‘defied’ security officers.

 Toshiba Corp.’s continuing difficulties were back in the headlines Tuesday after the 142-year-old conglomerate said it may not be able to continue as a going concern in the face of billions of dollars in losses.
 The disclosure came after the company reported a third-quarter operating loss of about $5.2-billion (U.S.).
 The company had missed two previous deadlines for reporting its latest financial results.